Get ready for summer!

-How the warm weather affects your natural gas use
+How warm weather affects your natural gas use

 When it’s hot outside, you may end up using more energy.
 Understand how it happens:

-Whether you're cooking inside or out, if you have a gas grill, you might use more natural gas.
-Summer usually means more time at home—and more chances to cook up something tasty.
-Smells like good memories already.
+Whether you're cooking inside or out, if you have a natural gas stove, oven or grill, you might use natural gas.
+Summer usually means more time at home—and more cooking.
+It brings back great memories, right?

-We offer tools to help you track your usage and control your bill
+Use our tools to help you track your usage and manage your energy bill, so you can make smart decisions all summer long.

 Tips to reduce energy use